senlin/soblossom/README.md

 ## Font Awesome

 Since 150208 we are loading the Font Awesome icon font via Bower.
 This means that you don't need to separately enqueue it anymore which saves a call to an external source.
-We have added two lines to the main scss file (`scss/style.scss` line 25-26) which you can remove if you don't need Font Awesome.
+We have added two lines to the main scss file (`scss/style.scss` line 25-26).
+If you don't want to use it, you can just remove the lines and even delete the fontawesome folder from the `bower_components` if you want.

 ## Grunt

-Since 150205 we have included Font Awesome and added some import lines to the `scss/style.scss` file to be able to use this super popular icon font on your site.
-If you don't want to use it, you can just remove the lines and even delete the fontawesome folder from the `bower_components` if you want.

 If you're new to Grunt, then we would like to suggest to start off by reading [this amazing article](http://24ways.org/2013/grunt-is-not-weird-and-hard/) by Chris Coyier.